FireflyMigration/firefly-doc/10-Developer-Guide/00-Welcome-to-Visual-Studio-and-the-Migrated-Application/index.md

 	 - .ini file - the configuration file use to run the application
 	 - The Views folder which contains all the menus
 	 - ApplicationCore class - is migrated version of the main program
-	 - ApplicationPograms class - is the list of the migrated programs with their numbers, names, public names, and their location inside the solution
+	 - ApplicationPrograms class - is the list of the migrated programs with their numbers, names, public names, and their location inside the solution
 	 - ApplicationEntities class - is the list of the migrated tables with their numbers, names, public names, and their location inside the solution
-	 - program.cs - is the first program that runs when you launch the application.
+	 - Program.cs - is the first program that runs when you launch the application.
        Main is the program